snowdrop/k8s-infra/README.md

 - Why or when to use it ?
   - For linux container development and testing
   - To bootstrap `OpenShift` using the `oc cluster up` command.
-This approach is not recommended and Minishift should then be used in this case.
+This approach is not recommended and the [Minishift tool]() should then be used for that purpose.

 - Prerequisites
   * [Virtualbox](https://www.virtualbox.org/wiki/Downloads)